 - 5.1.
-The Trustee has adopted a strategy with the aim of generating sufficient investment returns to achieve the Scheme's investment objectives, taking into account the risks and potential returns identified above.
-Should there be a material change in the Scheme's circumstances, the Trustee will review whether and to what extent the investment strategy should be altered. - 5.2.
-The investment strategy takes account of: - 5.2.1.
+The Trustee has adopted a strategy with the aim of achieving the Scheme's Strategic Target, which has been set in line with the Scheme's investment objectives, taking into account the risks and potential returns identified above.
+Should there be a material change in the Scheme's circumstances, the Trustee will review whether and to what extent the investment strategy should be altered. - 5.2.The investment strategy takes account of: - 5.2.1.
 The maturity profile of the Scheme (in terms of the relative proportions of liabilities in respect of pensioners and non-pensioners); - 5.2.2.
 The funding level on the LTFT; and - 5.2.3.
 The assessed strength of covenant provided by the Company. - 5.3.
-The current strategic asset allocation as at 30 April 2021 is broadly as follows.
-Full details of the Scheme's current benchmark are set out in the Investment Guidelines.
+The strategic asset allocation is driven by the Strategic Target.
+The Trustee has agreed an investment strategy which aims to: - 5.3.1.
+Achieve an overall expected long-term portfolio return of Gilts +1.00% pa (as defined above, the Strategic Target), within expected return tramlines of +/-0.20% pa.; - 5.3.2.
+Result in no greater than 5% of the Scheme's assets being invested in Illiquid Growth Asset Classes which includes each of private equity, return seeking property and/or closed ended alternatives; and - 5.3.3.
+Result in at least 5% of the Scheme's assets being invested in public equity markets.